TheWidlarzGroup/react-native-video/docs/pages/installation.md

 - `useExoplayerHls` - Enable HLS support

 Each of these features enabled will increase the size of your APK, so only enable the features you need.
-By default enabled features are:
+By default enabled features are: `useExoplayerSmoothStreaming`, `useExoplayerDash`, `useExoplayerHls`
-- `useExoplayerSmoothStreaming`
-- `useExoplayerDash`
-- `useExoplayerHls`

 Example: